Trevor Williams (American football)

-Early years
+Early life

 Williams was a two-year letterman and two-year team captain at Calvert Hall College High School in Towson, Maryland, where he played wide receiver and free safety.
 He garnered All-Metro and All-Maryland Interscholastic Athletic Association (MIAA) accolades for his junior season in 2010 as the team finished with an 11–1 record and won their first conference championship since 1982.
 As a senior in 2011, he earned All-MIAA, First Team All-State, and First Team All-Metro honors.
-He recorded 99 receptions for 1,180 yards and 15 touchdowns in his senior year.
+Williams recorded 99 receptions for 1,180 yards and 15 touchdowns in his senior year.
 He also had 31 tackles, four interceptions and six pass breakups as a senior.
 After his senior season, he was invited to play in the Crab Bowl and the Chesapeake Bowl.
-In February 2011, he was the offensive Most Valuable Player at the Next Level Nation Elite Showcase.
+In February 2011, Williams was the offensive Most Valuable Player at the Next Level Nation Elite Showcase.

-In the class of 2012, Williams was rated a three-star wide receiver recruit by Rivals.com and 247Sports.com.
+In the class of 2012, he was rated a three-star wide receiver recruit by Rivals.com and 247Sports.com.
 He was rated a two-star wide receiver recruit by ESPN.com.
-He was also rated the No. 173 wide receiver in the country by ESPN.com and the No. 179 wide receiver in the country by 247Sports.com.
+Williams was also rated the No. 173 wide receiver in the country by ESPN.com and the No. 179 wide receiver in the country by 247Sports.com.
 He was also rated both a three-star wide receiver recruit and the No. 147 wide receiver in the country on 247Sports.com's composite rating, which takes into account the ratings of all the other major recruiting services in the country.
 He was rated a three-star safety recruit and the No. 86 safety in the country by Scout.com.

-He committed to Penn State on January 22, 2012.
+Williams committed to Penn State on January 22, 2012.
 He also received offers from Bryant, Morgan State, Toledo, VMI and West Virginia.
 He had initially committed to West Virginia in July 2011 but later switched to Penn State.